 More details about Dr Molefi and her work can be found on her website.

 Do you struggle with the idea of self-care?
 Do you feel that other people’s idea of wellness just isn’t right for you?

 Self-care means different things to different people.
 There is no single best way to achieve personal wellness.
 Not every practice works for everybody.

-Join Dr Natasha Holmes for step-by-step instructions on how to design a Wellness Plan that works for you.
+Watch Dr Natasha Holmes for step-by-step instructions on how to design a Wellness Plan that works for you.

 Dr Natasha Holmes is a junior doctor working in paediatrics and a trainee coach who is passionate about improving doctors’ wellbeing.
 She is a mental health advocate and blogger who openly speaks about her diagnosis of generalised anxiety disorder and her own journey with wellness.

 She has a special interest in education around doctor’s wellbeing and the role that this can play in improving the transition from medical student to doctor as well as addressing the epidemic of poor mental health amongst doctors.